afrimapr/afriadmin/README.md

 ### Use cases

 1. Single country maps.
 We want to target in-country use.
 People in Africa making maps of Africa.
-Maybe there will be a greater utility for tools that make it easy to make maps of a single country rather than of multipl countries ?
+Maybe there will be a greater utility for tools that make it easy to make maps of a single country rather than of multiple countries ?